-- Display Cooking time, power level, indicators and the current time are displayed - Auto Cook Used to cook or reheat many of your favourite foods. - Defrost Used to defrost foods for time and weight. - 4.
-Power Used to set power level - 5.
-Clock Used to set clock - 6.
-One Touch Cook Used to cook or reheat specific quantities of food. - 7.
-Time Set Pad Used to set the cooking time and the current time. - 8.
-Stop/Clear Used to stop the oven operation or to delete the cooking data. - 9.
-Start/+30 Sec Used to start the oven and also used to set a reheat time.
+- DISPLAY Cooking time and power level are displayed. - 2 AUTO COOK Used to cook or reheat many favourite foods. - 3 WEIGHT DEFROST Defrost food based on weight. - 4 TIME DEFROST Defrost food by time. - 5 POWER Used to set power level. - 6 ONE TOUCH COOK Used to cook or reheat specific quantities of food. - 7 TIME SET BUTTON Used to set the cooking time and weight. - 8 STOP/CLEAR Used to stop the oven operation or delete the cooking data. - 9 START/+30 SEC Used to start the oven and also used to set a reheat time. - 10 Eco Used to turn the AC power on the oven.